paintparty/lasertag/README.md

 # typetag

-A Clojure(Script) utility for discerning, and working programmatically, with types of values.
+A Clojure(Script) utility for categorizing types of values.

 This lib fell out of work on other Clojure(Script) dev tooling, so perhaps it may be useful in a similar context.